-Clostridium tetani spores can be found most commonly in soil, dust and manure, but also exist virtually anywhere.
-If deposited in a wound the neurotoxin interferes with nerves that control muscle movement.
+If Clostridium tetani spores are deposited in a wound, the neurotoxin interferes with nerves that control muscle movement.

 Although tetanus treatment exists, it is not uniformly effective.
-The best way to protect yourself from tetanus is to have the vaccine.
+The best way to protect against tetanus is to take the vaccine.

 Symptoms of tetanus

 Tetanus symptoms usually emerge about 7-10 days after initial infection, however, this can vary from 4 days to about 3 weeks, and, in some cases, it may take months.

 In general, the further the injury site is from the central nervous system, the longer the incubation period.
 Patients with shorter incubation times tend to have more severe symptoms.

 Muscle symptoms - spasms and muscular rigidity (muscles become stiff).
 Stiffness usually starts with the chewing muscles, hence the name lockjaw.

 Muscle spasms then spread to the neck and throat, causing dysphagia (difficulty swallowing).
 Patients often go on to have spasms in their facial muscles.

 Breathing difficulties may result from neck and chest muscle stiffness.
 With some patients, abdominal and limb muscles are also affected.